tomjoht/tomjoht.github.io/_posts/2016/3/2016-03-23-release-of-documentation-theme-for-jekyll-50.md

 * **Complete breakdown with web searches from Google.** If you have 20 different sites for different product variants (versions, audiences, configurations, etc.), a search from Google will invariably land on the "wrong" site.
 You'll have to figure out how to guide the user to the right one.
 * **Maintenance nightmare**.
 The more you push out separate sites, the more file directories you have to manage until it gets ridiculous.
 If you push out new sites with each version, this quickly grows into so many file directories, and managing them all, including moving the files, becomes a nightmare.
 (20 sites for each version x 10 versions = 200 sites.)

-My theme allows you to associate a unique sidebar for each product.
-That's what this version is all about.
+Version 5.0 of my doc theme allows you to associate a unique sidebar for each product.
 For example, let's say you have 7 products all on the same site (a single output).
 With each page, you can specify a particular sidebar in the frontmatter.

-To see it in action, go to the [theme](https://github.com/tomjohnson1492/documentation-theme-jekyll).
+To see it in action, go to the [theme](http://idratherbewriting.com/documentation-theme-jekyll).
 In the top navigation menu, select from among three different products in the Products menu.
 Note how the sidebars change.

+## Advantages of multiple sidebars in the same site

 This product-specific sidebar provides a number of advantages:

 * **Reduced number of levels for users to expand in the TOC**.
-Without unique sidebars, you would likely need to have one massive sidebar showing all products in the sidebar.
+Without unique sidebars, you would likely need to have one massive sidebar showing all products.
 This model would push each topic down a level, forcing users to expand and collapse more sidebar sections to get what they need.
 * **Increased relevancy of each sidebar link**.
 The entire sidebar can reflect all the content the user cares about.
 There's no need to force a lot of irrelevant links or sections in the sidebar simply because there's no other navigation component.
 * **Ability to separate out the content without pushing each product into a self-contained sites or directories**.
-I've already mentioned the disadvantages of separate sites, but I think it's worth noting that pushing all content into the same site places a higher degree of sophistication on that site to allow these products to live together without becoming doc soup.
+When you have all your content in one site, you can spend more time caring for that site's details and providing more sophisticated styles, controls, and other interactive components in that site.

 By combining all products in the same site, you allow more cross-over and upsell from one product to another.
 This model works especially well when users may implement more than one of your company's products, or when part of documentation from one product applies to another.

+## Challenges with multi-product sites

 The multi-product site does pose some challenges:

-* **Search results can be a mixed jumble that frustrate users.** These types of sites would definitely benefit from faceted filtering or other ways to separate out products through search filters.
+* **Search results can be a mixed jumble that frustrate users.** There's a high chance that your content turns into doc soup.
+These types of sites would definitely benefit from faceted filtering or other ways to separate out products through search filters.
 * **Page titles will likely need to reflect the product.** You can't just use "Getting started" or "Configuring preferences" for each of your products.
 You'll likely need to write something like "Getting started (ACME)" and "Configuring preferences (ACME)."

+## Theme needs

 Note that I haven't integrated a more robust search with this theme.
-At some point, you need to integrate with something like Algolia or Swiftype to provide a more powerful search feature.
-To get facets, you'll probably need to integrate something from Apache Solr.
+At some point, you need to integrate with something like [Algolia](http://algolia.com) or [Swiftype](http://swifttype.com) to provide a more powerful search feature.
+To get facets, you'll probably need to integrate something from [Apache Solr](http://lucene.apache.org/solr/).
 In that sense, the theme is somewhat limited.
+But there's a chance that you could leverage engineering resources to build out this functionality.
+Tech writers tend to focus mostly on content, which is what this theme allows you to do.

 If you'd like to try out the Jekyll theme, I'd be interested to hear your feedback.
 If you're a Windows user, I'm especially interested to hear what works and doesn't work for you with Jekyll.